Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Microinsurance

 \begin{example}

 Let $Z_{i} \sim Beta(\alpha,1)$.
 Under total-loss insurance coverage, the remaining proportion of capital can be expressed as

 with $Y\sim Unif[0,1]$.

 The value function of a threshold strategy with the optimal threshold $y^{\star}$ for a household under a total-loss microinsurance policy is shown in Figure \ref{Microinsurance-Section7-Figure3}.
-The total-loss coverage exhibits behaviour consistent with the proportional and excess-of-loss microinsurance policies, as the value function increases with both the loss level ($L$) and the loading factor ($\gamma$).
+The total-loss coverage exhibits behaviour consistent with the proportional and excess-of-loss microinsurance policies, as the value function increases with both the loss level $L$ and the loading factor $\gamma$.
 Under this type of microinsurance, extremely large losses (those exceeding values of $L$ which are close to one) are fully covered by the insurer.
 Consequently, the government\rq s expenditure to catastrophic shocks affecting households is reduced.

 This mechanism explains why, for higher values of $\eta$ and $L$, the value function under the proportional and total-loss coverages are very similar, as the government is required to inject a smaller share of the household\rq s loss.
 That is, under the proportional policy, a small portion of the household\rq s losses is absorbed by the insurer (for higher values of $\eta$), while the likelihood of a catastrophic event exceeding the threshold $L$ (and thus triggering full coverage under the total-loss policy) is relatively low (for higher values of $L$).
 On the other hand, the value function under total-loss microinsurance is lower than that under proportional coverage for lower values of $\eta$ and $L$, as it becomes more likely that the household experiences losses exceeding $L$, which are fully covered by the insurer.
 As a result, the government needs to provide smaller capital injections.
 The optimal thresholds in Figure \ref{Microinsurance-Section7-Figure3-a} (for $L = 0.60, 0.70, 0.80, 0.90, 1.00$) and \ref{Microinsurance-Section7-Figure3-b} (for $\gamma = 0.50, 1.50, 2.50,$ $3.50, 4.50$) are given by $y^{\star} = 27.47, 28.07, 27.26, 27.24, 26.22$ and $y^{\star} = 27.76, 31.25, 36.87, 44.56, 55.46$, respectively.
+The conditions in Remark \ref{ThresholdStrategies-Section4-Remark1} are satisfied, thereby establishing the optimality of the resulting value function among all admissible strategies.

 \end{example}